AngelHack-APCS/hackhcmc_frontend/README.md

 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`

+## Notice

+We recommend using the mobile view for the best experience.
+You can do this by opening the developer tools in your browser and selecting a mobile device view.
+We have tested the project on the iphone 14 pro max view.

 ## Usage

 Once the development server is running, you can access the Bara project by opening your browser and navigating to `http://localhost:3000`.